 - Impressive sustainability credentials, particularly in social responsibility; a great place to bring your kids

 - Some cabins are quite a walk from the main building, giving you a bit of a hike for breakfast.
-Guests with limited mobility can stay in rooms 1 and 2, which are closer
+Guests with limited mobility can stay a bit closer

 - It might seem pricey, but consider that all your meals, a bunch of excellent guided walks and activities, plus the transfer from Puerto Jiménez are all included

-- Not for everyone - rooms have fans but no air con, and you might find the odd bug, despite screened windows
+- Not for everyone – rooms have fans but no air con (except the Matapalo Suites), and you might find the odd bug, despite screened windows.